The 9 Best House Buying Apps for 2026

 Ready to take your app-fueled house hunting from aspirational to transactional?
 We tested dozens of house buying apps to find the most user-friendly and accurate online portals for discovering your next home.
-Read on to learn more about our top 9 house buying apps for 2024.
+Read on to learn more about our top house buying apps for 2026.

 Best for browsing: Zillow

 Zillowing has become the new Googling.
 And it’s quickly becoming a legit hobby as well as a way to take on serious house hunting.
 It can also be used for self-care, as a love language, or as motivation to do your taxes or study harder.
-Zillow is the most downloaded real estate app and offers a vast database of listings, detailed property information, and a user-friendly interface.
+The platform is the most downloaded real estate app and offers a vast database of listings, detailed property information, and a user-friendly interface.

-• Up-to-date information: Most changes or updates show up within 24 hours, so you’re getting up-to-date information … and it gives you an excuse to check the app every day!
+- Up-to-date information: Most changes or updates show up within 24 hours, so you’re getting up-to-date information, and it gives you an excuse to check the app every day.
 You’ll find comprehensive details for each listing, including property descriptions, high-resolution photos, floor plans (when available), and useful information on nearby schools and amenities.

-• Agent finder: Want to connect with a real estate agent in your area who knows the market well?
+- Agent finder: Want to connect with a real estate agent in your area who knows the market well?
 Zillow has an in-app directory service where you can browse an agent’s reviews, areas of expertise, years of experience, current listings, and more.

 Includes rentals: Yes